Katharine McPhee Defends Her Engagement To David Foster On Twitter With Powerful Political Quip

 As previously reported by the Inquisitr, the Grammy-winning producer “popped the question” while he and McPhee were vacationing in Capri.
 The Waitress Broadway musical actress shared the news with Just Jared’s Jared Eng through a series of text messages, which she then uploaded onto her Instagram.

 According to McPhee, Foster chose “the top of this mountain in Anacapri” and the setting really set the tone as it was “totally dark” and the only thing you could see were the stars.
-The House Bunny actress also joked that she was lucky her beau didn’t bring atop of the mountain to push her off of it.
+The House Bunny actress also joked that she was lucky her beau didn’t bring her to the mountain to push her off of it.

 “He said it was one or the other.
 And in the end he spared,” she teased.

 As also previously reported by the Inquisitr, Foster has five, grown daughters and one of them shared her reaction to the news that her father was going to wed again.